Call our friendly team

 An annual maintenance plan will involve harrowing, overseeding with the right grass seed mixture and using fertiliser when appropriate.
 This work is normally carried out in spring or autumn.
 It may be necessary to improve the ground by flattening the area, or by aerating the soil to ensure the ground has adequate drainage.

-You can read our yearly paddock grass planner to get you started.
+You can read our yearly horse paddock grass planner to get you started.

 Common causes of damage to paddock grass